-District-wide Training and Facilitation with Portland Public Schools
+Training and Facilitation Schools and Educational Institutions

-"BE WITH", Series on Race and the Church
+Training Series on Race and the Church

 What does it mean for the body of Christ (The Church), to build up a strong community?
 Most of us think that we have already done a good job of building community, but have we?
 The theory of building community may seem like an easy task for some, but if we are building true inclusive community, then why is the most segregated day of the week Sunday?
 The work of building true community begins with us taking a collective look at ourselves as a church community and notice what is missing?